Food and Garden Waste

-- In some areas food waste caddies are collected once a week (on the same day as either your black or blue bin).
-Households with a fortnightly garden waste collection service should recycle food using this bin.
+- In some areas food waste caddies will continue to be collected once a week (on the same day as either your black or blue bin).
+This applies to households without a brown wheelie bin.

 - Make sure your food waste caddy is out for collection by 7am on your collection day and can be seen.

 - Remember to keep good hygiene by washing your bin.